 You can review and compare Solaria’s solar panels in the EnergySage Buyer’s Guide.

 Need a little extra protection for peace of mind?
 Many solar panel manufacturers offer extended warranties for their products.
 Depending on the company and the product, extended warranties can come at an extra cost, or only be available for certain installers who have been certified and endorsed by the manufacturer.

-Solaria offers an extended 30-year power warranty to 83.5% via a select finance partner.
+Solaria offers an extended 30-year power warranty to 83.5% via a select finance partner for their PowerXT 300 Series and PowerX Performance Series.
 You can take advantage of this extended warranty by contacting your installer or Solaria directly.

 Solaria’s workmanship & labor warranty

 More often than not, solar installers are the sole party responsible for providing workmanship warranties for a solar installation.
 However, some manufacturers offer additional protection by tacking on their own workmanship warranty for a limited number of certified installers in their network.
 Solaria does not offer workmanship warranties on behalf of installers of their products.